sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : "European" versions of standard classes
+Short desc    : "European" versions of standard classes
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The bundle offers versions of the standard LaTeX article and
+Descript     : The bundle offers versions of the standard LaTeX article and
              : report classes, rewritten to reflect a more European design,
              : and the a4 package, which is better tuned to the shape of a4
              : paper than is the a4paper class option of the standard classes.